0 Part Course |

 • Understand IFRS (International Financial Reporting Standards) shareholders’ equity and the reconciliation to CET 1 (Common Equity Tier I), Tier I and Total Capital.

-• Redcliffe Training’s banking financial statement analysis online course is led by an experienced trainer: an ex-FIG M&A banker with years of experience in bank analysis and valuation.
+• This advanced financial statement analysis course expert is an experienced trainer.
+He is an ex-FIG M&A banker with years of experience in bank analysis and valuation.

-• Comprehensive material covering all advanced aspects of the bank's financial statement analysis, including the latest IFRS 9 analysis.
+• Comprehensive material covers all advanced aspects of a bank's financial statement analysis, including the latest IFRS 9 analysis.

 • Step-by-step, easy-to-follow Excel models illustrating key concepts.

-• Delegates are encouraged to bring their own bank's financial statement analysis challenges to ‘solve’ during the session.
+• We encourage you to bring your bank's financial statement analysis challenges to ‘solve’ during the session.

-Our advanced banks financial statement analysis course is a practical workshop by an experienced FIG (Financial Institutions Group) trainer, which will give you an in-depth understanding of advanced topics for the financial statements of banks, including expected loss methodology under IFRS 9, level 1 to 3 fair value, hedge accounting and bank income statements.
+Redcliffe's advanced financial statement analysis training is a practical workshop, which will give you an in-depth understanding of advanced topics for the financial statements of banks, including:

 • The instructor was flexible by allowing extra time to focus on the areas that were of most interest to me.